Commonly Asked C++ Interview Questions | Set 1

 3) A reference must be initialized when declared.
 There is no such restriction with pointers

-Due to the above limitations, references in C++ cannot be used for implementing data structures like Linked List, Tree, etc. In Java, references don’t have above restrictions, and can be used to implement all data structures.
-References being more powerful in Java, is the main reason Java doesn’t need pointers.
+Due to the above limitations, references in C++ cannot be used for implementing data structures like Linked List, Tree, etc. In Java, references don’t have the above restrictions and can be used to implement all data structures.
+References being more powerful in Java is the main reason Java doesn’t need pointers.